A Hertz receipt was an imprisoned man’s murder alibi. The company took years to turn it over.

 “We are deeply saddened to learn of Mr. Alford’s experience,” the statement read.
 “While we were unable to find the historic rental record from 2011 when it was requested in 2015, we continued our good faith efforts to locate it.
 With advances in data search in the years following, we were able to locate the rental record in 2018 and promptly provided it.”

 Alford’s case comes amid a wave of exonerations nationwide that peaked in 2016 and remains at near-record highs, according to data compiled by the National Registry of Exonerations, as prosecutors face pressure to reexamine evidence in questionable convictions.
-In Alford’s case, prosecutors haven’t definitively stated that he was innocent but said last year that in light of the Hertz receipt they couldn’t prove his culpability beyond a reasonable doubt.
+In Alford’s case, prosecutors haven’t definitively stated he was innocent but said last year that in light of the Hertz receipt they couldn’t prove his culpability beyond a reasonable doubt.

 The document, barely half a page long, shows Alford swiped his credit card at a Hertz agency in Lansing’s regional airport at 3 p.m. on Oct.
 18, 2011.

 Six minutes earlier on the same day, Michael Adams was shot to death near a shopping center on the southwest side of the city.
-Alford and his attorneys say there is no way he could have made eight-mile the drive — typically 20 minutes or more in afternoon traffic — in such a short time.
+Alford and his attorneys say there is no way he could have made the eight-mile drive — typically 20 minutes or more in afternoon traffic — in such a short time.

 Although Alford told police he was renting a car at the time of the killing, they pursued him as a suspect based largely on the testimony of an informant.
 The informant, Jessie Bridges, later recanted, saying police offered him $1,500 to implicate Alford, which authorities have denied.